Gussie Busch

-August Anheuser "Gussie" Busch Jr. (March 28, 1899 – September 29, 1989) was an American brewing magnate who built the Anheuser-Busch Companies into the largest brewery in the world by 1957 as company chairman from 1946 to 1975.
+August Anheuser "Gussie" Busch Jr. (March 28, 1899 – September 29, 1989) was an American brewing magnate who built the Anheuser-Busch into the largest brewery in the world by 1957; he served as company chairman from 1946 to 1975.

-He became a prominent sportsman as owner of the St. Louis Cardinals franchise in Major League Baseball from 1953 until his death.
+Busch became a prominent sportsman as owner of the St. Louis Cardinals franchise in Major League Baseball from 1953 until his death.
 The Cardinals inducted him into the team Hall of Fame in 2014.

 Early life

 August Anheuser Busch Jr. was born on March 28, 1899, in St. Louis, Missouri.
 His father was August Anheuser Busch Sr., the president of Anheuser-Busch.
 His mother was Alice Zisemann.
 His paternal grandfather, Adolphus Busch, was the German-born founder of Anheuser-Busch.

+Wilhelmina Busch (1884–1952) was his aunt.
+She commissioned the construction of Schloss Höhenried in Bernried in Bavaria in 1937.